rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 the weirdness of the papers getting the opposite responses that I expected.)

-1. Used (pre-owned), Copied, Borrowed, Reissued: Moral and Legal issues in obtaining creative works.

 1. Family First (comment that "Family comes before students.")

 1. Becoming Deadwood.
 (As you may know, after many years at an institution,